MMScan: A Multi-Modal 3D Scene Dataset with Hierarchical Grounded Language Annotations: Experiments

 \textbf{Dataset \& Evaluation Metrics.} Similarly, following the scene split of EmbodiedScan, our 3D QA benchmark has 1167966/297014/295073 data samples for training/validation/testing correspondingly.
 Considering the intricacies of questions and answers, and in line with recent practices for assessing LLMs~\cite{pointllm,llava,2023opencompass}, we employ both human evaluators and GPT-4 to ascertain answer accuracy.
 This approach is complemented by data-driven and conventional metrics.
 Owing to the prohibitive costs of human evaluation, we primarily present GPT-4's evaluation results in Tab.~\ref{tab:question-answering} and demonstrate the concordance between human and GPT-4 assessments on a subset in the supplementary materials.

 \textbf{Implementation Details.} Given that contemporary 3D-LLMs are anticipated to exhibit generalization in open-world scenarios, we first focus on assessing their zero-shot performance directly on our test set, avoiding the potential overlap of training scenes used by these methods.
-The baselines consist of 3D-LLM~\cite{3dllm}, Chat3D-v2~\cite{chat3dv2}, LEO~\cite{embodiedgeneralist}, and LL3DA~\cite{ll3da}.
+The baselines consist of 3D-LLM~\cite{3dllm}, Chat3D-v2~\cite{chat3dv2}, LEO~\cite{embodiedgeneralist}, LL3DA~\cite{ll3da} and LLaVA-3D~\cite{zhu2024llava3dsimpleeffectivepathway}.
+LLaVA-3D is a modified version of PointLLM\cite{zhu2024llava3dsimpleeffectivepathway} with RGB-D input to fit scene-level understanding (more details in the supplemental).
 We utilize the officially released versions of these models, tailor our data and questions to align with their input requirements and evaluate their performance accordingly.
-Additionally, we fine-tune the models from two recent works, LEO and LL3DA, using our training set to offer reference results under the fine-tuning setting.
+Additionally, we fine-tune the models from three recent works, LEO, LL3DA and LLaVA-3D, using our training set to offer reference results under the fine-tuning setting.

-\textbf{Results.} As shown in Tab.~\ref{tab:question-answering}, the key observation is that fine-tuning with our dataset is necessary and significantly effective, resulting in up to 25.6\% accuracy and 27\% EM improvement with GPT-4 and EM evaluation.
-Such results are also consistent with our two examples, LEO and LL3DA.
+\textbf{Results.} As shown in Tab.~\ref{tab:question-answering}, the key observation is that fine-tuning with our dataset is necessary and significantly effective, resulting in up to 24.6\% accuracy and 27.7\% EM improvement with GPT-4 and EM evaluation (LEO).
+The results of LL3DA also have a significant improvement.
 As for zero-shot experiments, we observe much lower performance than expected and a ranking different from previous benchmarks, potentially due to our more comprehensive capability evaluation.
-For different types of samples, we find the single-target performance is typically higher than that of inter-target, diverging from the visual grounding performance, because previous QA datasets cover more data in this aspect compared to VG datasets.
+For different types of samples, we find that the advanced type presents the greatest challenge to models, resulting in the lowest scores.
+This is due to the more complex level of reasoning capabilities required for this type.
 In addition, the single-target performance can be further significantly improved with our data training.
-For advanced question-answering cases, zero-shot Chat3D-v2 and fine-tuned LEO perform much better than others, showing their stronger complex reasoning capabilities.
+In all zero-shot models, the Chat3D-v2 model exhibits the best performance; among all models, the fine-tuned LLaVA-3D demonstrates the most superior performance, showing their stronger complex reasoning capabilities.